Plans for Rebuilding

 The Center for Community, Arts and Culture is at the heart of the Conservancy’s effort to help rebuild key public programming spaces at Saint Peter’s destroyed by the 2021 city water main break.

-A Renovated Theather
+A Renovated Theatre

 In the Center, there will be a renovated Theatre.
 The design restores the original black box from 1977 with upgrades and flexibility to allow for an array of works, including readings, plays, and musicals.
 The Conservancy is contracting with an experienced theater operator to work with theater companies when staging and developing performances.